 3. Jersey War Tunnels.

 Heartache, hardship and heroism; the real story of wartime Jersey.
 The Jersey War Tunnels tell this story in the words of the people who were there.
 An underground tunnel complex, built by slave labour under German command, houses this truly unique exhibition which also includes a war trail and garden of reflection.
-New additions to the attraction include an Escape Room where you solve puzzles and break codes to find the key to freedom and the Love Bird Pottery Studio where you can paint your own ceramics and textiles.
+New additions to the attraction include 2 uniquely themed Escape Rooms where you solve puzzles and break codes to find the key to freedom.